Energy growth for systems of coupled oscillators with partial damping: Behavior of r1 away from the origin

-\textbf{4.} For the tail of the series, we substitute $\theta_2(\sigma_k)$ by $\theta_2(k/R)$, and the difference is where we used the Cauchy-Schwarz inequality and the fact that both $V'$ and $V''$ are bounded by $1$ in the first inequality, $\eqref{eq:sigma_k_2pik/R}$ in the second inequality, and \eqref{eq:solve_r2} (cf. \eqref{eq:L4normr4}) in the third inequality.
+\textbf{4.} For the tail of the series, we substitute $\theta_2(\sigma_k)$ by $\theta_2(k/R)$, and the difference is where we used the Cauchy-Schwarz inequality and the fact that $U_{22}''$ is bounded in the first inequality, $\eqref{eq:sigma_k_2pik/R}$ in the second inequality, and \eqref{eq:solve_r2} (cf. \eqref{eq:L4normr4}) in the third inequality.

 Similarly, we can discard the last $4t(R)c(R)$ terms.
 Now the problem reduces to proving